Skip to main content

 • The content of the ticket to remove from the proxy contract (not the ticket itself)

-2. The precompiled contract generates a ticket and calls the withdrawal endpoint of the ERC-20 proxy contract.
+2. The precompiled contract generates calls the withdrawal endpoint of the ERC-20 proxy contract.

-3. The proxy contract sends the ticket to the helper contract by putting it in a transaction in the Smart Rollup outbox.
+3. The proxy contract sends the information about the withdrawal to the helper contract by putting it in a transaction in the Smart Rollup outbox.
 This transaction includes the target layer 1 address.

 This outbox message becomes part of Etherlink's commitment to its state.

-2. The helper contract receives the ticket and address and stores the address.
+5. The helper contract receives the ticket from the originally deposited tokens and target address and stores the address.

 This diagram is an overview of the process of bridging tokens from Etherlink to layer 1: